 Trail Directions: From the Jim Thompson Trailhead, follow the Cibola Pass Trail until you reach a junction in the trail.

+Take a right to veer onto the Jordan Trail.
 Follow this trail until you reach the Devils Kitchen Sinkhole.

-Soldiers Pass to Brins Mesa Loop (6 miles)
+Soldier Pass to Brins Mesa Loop (6 miles)

 Trailhead Location: Jim Thompson Trailhead (also known as the Jordan Trailhead or Brins Mesa Trailhead).